Food Studies (MAFS) Faculty and Staff

 Political ecology, human geography, environmental geography, urban sustainability, water, climate change, and environmental governance.

 Michael Finewood is a human geographer and political ecologist with research and teaching interests in environmental governance, water, climate change, and urban sustainability, with explicit attention to critical geographies and justice.
 He earned a Ph.D. in Human Geography from the University of South Carolina, where he trained as a social scientist who works on human/environmental issues.
-Over his career Dr. Finewood’s interests have focused on environmental perception, expertise, and decision-making, with a focus on water and society.
-He has conducted research on the social and ecological impacts of coastal development in South Carolina, and sea level rise in Virginia.
-His current work centers on stormwater governance in Pittsburgh and the relationship between food production and climate change.
+Over his career Dr. Finewood’s interests have focused on environmental perception, expertise, and decision-making, with attention to water resources and urbanization.
+He has conducted research on the social and ecological impacts of coastal development in South Carolina, hydraulic fracturing in Pennsylvania, and sea level rise in Virginia.
+Currently his work centers on two projects: stormwater governance in Pittsburgh and the relationship between food production & climate change.